TopoMojo: Building Virtual Labs

 Info

-This structure is consistent with the other Foundry apps: there is an api piece and a ui piece.
+This api/ui structure is consistent with the other Crucible apps.

 TopoMojo values.yaml: Contains default configurations for the api and the ui.
-To deploy TopoMojo, configure the Values.yaml file according to your needs and helm install TopoMojo.
+To deploy TopoMojo, configure the Values.yaml file according to your needs then helm install.
+More details on how to configure the values file is available in the helm charts repository.

 Persistent/Shared Networks